nhcooper123/protecting-pangolins/README.md

 Author(s): [Natalie Cooper](mailto:natalie.cooper.@nhm.ac.uk), Jake Curry and Emily Buckingham.

-This repository contains all the code and some data used in the [paper](add link later).
+This repository contains all the code and some data used in the [paper](https://peerj.com/articles/10843/).

 To cite the paper:
 > Emily Buckingham, Jake Curry, Charles Emogor, Louise Tomsett and Natalie Cooper.
 Using natural history collections to investigate changes in pangolin (Pholidota: Manidae) geographic ranges through time.
 PeerJ.
+9:e10843. https://doi.org/10.7717/peerj.10843

 To cite this repo:
 > Natalie Cooper, Jake Curry and Emily Buckingham.
 2020.
 GitHub: nhcooper123/protecting-pangolins: Code for the paper.
 Zenodo.
 DOI: 10.5281/zenodo.4266580.